Lakshaykalkhanda/Lakshaykalkhanda/ReAdMe.md

 - 👋 Hi, I’m @Lakshay
-- 👀 I’m interested in DSA
+- 👀 I’m interested in Web development
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on learning
-- 📫 How to reach me lakshaykalkhanda28@gmail.com
+- 📫 How to reach me
+-  lakshaykalkhanda28@gmail.com
-  a young interprenure
+- a young interprenure

 <!---
 Lakshay/Lakshaykalkhanda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.